CosmOS-Creators/reference_project_stmIDE/Cosmos/configuration/systemDefinition/README.md

 Every item in the elements list (attribute instance) should be a dictionary with the following properties:

 * target:
-  * Mandatory: Always except if `parentReference` property is defined
+  * Mandatory: Always
-  * Has to be omitted: Never except when `parentReference` property is defined
+  * Has to be omitted: Never
   * Value type: `string`
   * Example value: `cores/:name` or just `name` if the attribute definition is within the same file
   * Default value if omitted: `None`